Words can hurt and words can heal.

 - What can people count on you for?

-Or is life more like a struggle in which you have to fight to win?
+- Is life like a struggle in which you have to fight to win?
 It would be a sign that the Warrior archetype is leading your life.

-The more conscious you are about your personal style, as described by your archetypes, the easier it will be for you to speak from your authentic voice.
+The more conscious you are about your personal style as described by your archetypes, the easier it will be for you to speak from your authentic voice.
 That will attract the right people to you and repel those who don’t get you.
 (And yes, that’s a good thing, too).

 If you haven’t taken my What Makes You Different quiz, I encourage you to take it now: It’s based on archetypes, and it will give you a lot of clarity about who you are and who you like to work with.
-I will also send you a 6-page pdf about your primary archetype.
+Oh, and have I mentioned it’s free?